slowernews/wisdom-tldr/README.md

 ===
 ###On freedom and settling

+Do not trully commit to any side or cause but yourself.

 > *'A man is free at the instant he wants to be.' -- Voltaire*

 > *'My independence is my legacy.' -- Bagão Felix*

-> *'Do not commit to any side or cause but yourself.'*

 ===
 ###On mentors